-- This trend in the USSR and Czechoslovakia has continued into the post-Belgrade period, with Soviet authorities embarking on an especially hard-line course.
-They have withdrawn the Soviet citizenships of General Pyotr Grigorenko, the conductor Mstislav Rostropovitch and his wife, for alleged "anti-Soviet" behaviour abroad.
-The postponed trials of Shcharansky, Orlov and Ginsberg now appear imminent and have already been preceded since Belgrade by the handing out of stiff sentences to many of those arrested from Helsinki groups outside Moscow. moderate dissenters in Moscow have been threatened and the pressures on non-conformist artists and cultural figures have greatly increased.
-A mass media campaign has been launched to discourage contacts with foreigners, especially journalists, who are often alleged to have links with Western intelligence services: an implicit warning that such contacts could be reviewed as treasonable behaviour justifying more The effectiveness and morale of the repressive measures. human rights movement in the Soviet Union are now very low. - Despite the general decline of human rights activity in many East European countries, some positive developments can be noted.
-There has been some recent revival of initiatives on the part of Charter 77 (said in December to have 932 signatories) with the issue of Charter Documents Nos.
+8. This trend in the USSR and Czechoslovakia has continued into the post-Belgrade period, with Soviet authorities embarking on an especially hard-line course.
+They have withdrawn the Soviet citizenships of General Pyotr Grigorenko, the conductor Mstislav Rostropovitch and his wife, for alleged "anti-Soviet" behaviour The postponed trials of Scharnansky, Orlov and Ginsberg abroad. now appear imminent and have already been preceded since Belgrade by the handing out of stiff sentences to many of those arrested from Helsinki groups outside Moscow.
+More moderate dissenters in Moscow have been threatened and the pressures on non-conformist artists and cultural figures have greatly increased.
+A mass media campaign has been launched to discourage contacts with foreigners, especially journalists, who are often alleged to have links with Western intelligence services: an implicit warning that such contacts could be reviewed as treasonable behaviour justifying more repressive measures.

+Despite the general decline of human rights activity 9. in many East European countries, some positive developments can There has been some recent revival of initiatives on the be noted. part of Charter 77 (said in December to have 932 signatories) with the issue of Charter Documents Nos.
 13-15.
 No. 14 came on the first anniversary of Charter 77 and contains a new call for an open dialogue on human rights with the Czechoslovak régime; No. 15 presents 19 specific proposals for bringing Czechoslovak law into conformity with the UN Covenants.
-In the USSR the apparent decision of Jewish "refuseniks" to abandon their tactic of campaigning solely for emigration and to call more generally for Soviet compliance with human rights standards in the UN Covenants, including the right to emigrate, could potentially strengthen the human rights movement in the USSR, even though this development also seems to reflect "refusenik" disappointment with family reunification provisions in the Final Act.
-Although it now seems to have been broken up by Soviet authorities, a small group of dissident workers emerged in December and January to air complaints of discrimination and persecution to

-Western journalists and to ask the ILO to recognise their trade union.
-This significant new development in human rights activity in the USSR has been matched by similar calls in Poland and, as part of a more general appeal, in Bulgaria (see below) for the establishment of independent trade unions with international recognition.
-As regards the GDR, the "Manifesto" published in Der Spiegel in late December, however uncertain its origins, possibly indicates a continued willingness by some individuals to express dissatisfaction with the East German Party and régime, in spite of the harassment, arrests and forced emigration of many régime critics.
+Although the effectiveness and morale of the human rights movement in the USSR seem to be at their lowest points in years, the recent emergence of a small group of dissident workers could be a potentially significant They have aired complaints of discrimination and phenomenon. persecution to Western journalists and have asked the ILO to recognize their trade union: other groups have reportedly done the same in Poland and even Bulgaria (see below).
+The apparent decision of Jewish "refuseniks" to abandon their tactic of campaigning solely for emigration and to call more generally for Soviet compliance with human rights standards in the UN Covenants, including the right to emigrate, could potentially strengthen the human rights movement in the USSR, even though this development also seems to reflect "refusenik " disappointment with family reunification provisions in the Final Act.
+As regards the GDR, the "Manifesto" published in Der Spiegel in late December, apparently written by certain dissident elements on the fringes of the Party, indicates a continued willingness by some individuals to express freely political differences with the East German régime, in spite of the harassment, arrests and forced emigration of many régime critics.
 Finally an anonymous group of Bulgarian dissidents have recently published a human rights document, on the pattern of Charter 77, called "Declaration-78": this is the first serious human rights event in Bulgaria since Helsinki.